Asthma is a chronic inflammatory disorder of the airways, characterized by recurrent, reversible, airway obstruction.

 For some people, asthma is a minor nuisance.
 For others, it can be a major problem that interferes with daily activities and may lead to a life-threatening asthma attack.

-Asthma affects approximately 8.5% of the pediatric population in the U.S., or more than 7 million children.
+Asthma affects approximately 8.5% of the pediatric population in the US - more than 7 million children.

 Asthma accounts for more school absences and more hospitalizations than any other chronic condition in the US.